danielkamweru/my-personal-website/README.md

 ## 📸 Preview
 ![Portfolio Screenshot](profile.jpg)
-This is a simple yet attractive portfolio built using **HTML, CSS, and JavaScript

 ## 💬 Comments & Feedback
 I’d love to hear your thoughts!
 ⭐ Drop suggestions in the **Issues** tab of this repository.